A great motivational speaker is confident, empathetic, a good storyteller, and able to connect with an audience.

 10. Susan Robinson

-Visually impaired, or, as she prefers, “partially sighted," Robinson gave up her dream of becoming an orthopedic surgeon and chose a career in organizational leadership.
-When speaking, she combines serious issues and humor to address difficult topics with openness.
+Self-described as "partially sighted," Robinson had to give up her dream of being an orthopedic surgeon.
+Visually impaired, she landed a career in organizational leadership and, when speaking, uses humor to shed light on serious issues and address difficult topics with openness.

 13. Jane Fonda